AlgoMaster Logo

 2. Space Efficiency: You can store multiple boolean flags in a single integer.
 Instead of using an array of booleans, one 32-bit integer can hold 32 flags.

-4. Elegant Solutions: Many problems that seem to require O(n) space can be solved in O(1) space using bit tricks.
+4. Compact Solutions: Some problems that look like they require O(n) space can be solved in O(1) space using bit tricks.

 The 6 Bitwise Operators